Corby's Glasgow Rangers Supporters' Club closes

 "The club themselves decided to cease trading."

-Mr Allwood said was "highly unlikely" it would reopen as a club.'A shocker'
+Mr Allwood said was "highly unlikely" it would reopen as a club.

 He said the site - which has not had its price revealed - had already developed interest and was likely to be sold for housing.